Offer in Compromise

 If by any chance your offer in compromise has been approved by the IRS and you have gained tax refunds during that calendar year you will allow the IRS to keep the same.

 If you feel that you need more information or need help concerning this matter, Mike Habib can help you by arranging a free and confidential consultation to help you with your particular tax problem.
-Mike Habib, an IRS enrolled agent, ELP Endorsed Local Provider by Dave Ramsey (2012-2019), and founder of the company https://www.myirstaxrelief.com will help you to get the tax issue settled once and for all.
+Mike Habib, an IRS enrolled agent, ELP Endorsed Local Provider by Former Dave Ramsey ELP 2012-2019, and founder of the company https://www.myirstaxrelief.com will help you to get the tax issue settled once and for all.
 His goal is get the lowest offer in compromise settlement possible for you – his client.

 We strive to provide the best Offer in Compromise settlement, tax resolution services and tax debt relief nationwide and in all 50 states including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Guam, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.